 Sheridan's coaching arc was much different than Beamer's--it took Beamer half a decade to dig Virginia Tech out of obscurity.
 I don't mean the comparison in that way.
 I just wonder if, like Beamer, Sheridan might have leveled-up an unheralded and resource-lacking football program through strong coaching at first and a growing national profile later.

-The later never had a chance to happen, unfortunately; Sheridan left coaching abruptly following the 1992 season because of health concerns.
+The latter never had a chance to happen, unfortunately; Sheridan left coaching abruptly following the 1992 season because of health concerns.
 NC State was 40-19-2 over his final five years.

 "It's the toughest thing I've ever had to do," Sheridan said at the time of his retirement.
 "I ain't going to hold together much longer."